 High performance: Spark owns the record in the large-scale data processing

 A large ecosystem of data frames, streaming, machine learning, and graph computation

-Apache Spark is originally developed by UC Berkeley in 2009 and since then, it has expanded across industries and companies such as Netflix, Yahoo, and eBay that have deployed Spark, processed petabytes of data and proved that Apache is the go-to solution for big data management.
+Apache Spark was originally developed by UC Berkeley in 2009 and since then, it has expanded across industries and companies such as Netflix, Yahoo, and eBay that have deployed Spark, processed petabytes of data and proved that Apache is the go-to solution for big data management, earning it a positive 4.2 star rating in both Capterra and G2Crowd.
 Their ecosystem consists of Spark SQL, streaming, machine learning, graph computation, and core Java, Scala, and Python APIs to ease the development.
-Already in 2014, Spark has officially set a record in large-scale sorting.
+Already in 2014, Spark officially set a record in large-scale sorting.
 Actually, the engine can be 100x faster than Hadoop and this is one of the features that is extremely crucial for massive volumes of data processing.

 You can easily run applications in Java, Python, Scala, R, and SQL while more than 80 high-level operators that Spark offers will make your data transformation easy and effective.
 As a unified engine, Spark comes with support for SQL queries, MLlib for machine learning and GraphX for streaming data that can be combined to create additional, complex analytical workflows.
 Additionally, it runs on Hadoop, Kubernetes, Apache Mesos, standalone or in the cloud and can access diverse data sources.
 Spark is truly a powerful engine for analysts that need support in their big data environment.